Ready to have a baby?

 You may be mature enough to be a parent, but are you financially ready?

-How Much Does it Cost to Have a Baby in the Philippines
+The Cost to Having a Baby in the Philippines

 Prenatal Check Up Cost in Philippines